StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 Setting a Document Deletion Period 🆕
 =====================================

 Is there a standard deletion period for documents in your company?
-As an admin, you can activate a deletion period for your team members’ documents on Skribble.
-After this period ends, their documents will be automatically deleted.
+As an admin, you can set a deletion period for your team members’ documents on Skribble.
+After this period, their documents will be automatically deleted.
 The count starts on the day a document is uploaded to Skribble.

-Depending on whether your company signs with Skribble or is about to switch to our e-signatures, the deletion period applies to one of the below cases:
+Depending on whether your company signs with Skribble or is about to switch to our e-signature solution, the deletion period applies to one of the below cases:

-•	**all documents**, no matter whether they are signed or not – existing and new customers
+•	**all documents**, no matter whether they are signed or not → existing and new Business and Enterprise customers
-•	**completed documents**, such as signed, declined, withdrawn – some Enterprise customers. :ref:`Learn more<completed-documents>`
+•	**completed documents** (signed, declined or withdrawn) → selected Enterprise customers (:ref:`Learn more<completed-documents>`)

 **How do I know which documents are affected in my company?**
 Check the description in your `Business profile`_.
 It tells whether all documents or only completed ones are affected.